amrsa1/Android-Emulator-Docker/README.md

 <a href="https://ibb.co/pPq0bn9"><img src="https://i.ibb.co/pPq0bn9/vnc.png" alt="vnc" border="0"></a>       <a href="https://ibb.co/cJB6qkX"><img src="https://i.ibb.co/cJB6qkX/gif.gif"       alt="gif" border="0"></a>

-*Note: start_emu.sh will launch the emulator in headed mode, so this shell script should not be used for integration with the pipeline (e.g. Jenkins), Use **start_emu_headless.sh** instead, you can run chrome/firefox in headed mode using vnc terminal as well*
+Note:

-*Note:
+  - start_emu.sh will launch the emulator in headed mode, so this shell script should not be used for integration with the pipeline (e.g. Jenkins), Use **start_emu_headless.sh** instead, you can run chrome/firefox in headed mode using vnc terminal as well
-  - For appium caps default name of the emulator is 'nexus' androidv 11*
+  - For appium caps default name of the emulator is 'nexus' android 11
-  - It dose not make sense to launch all services in docker compose, just enable the service you need and comment the others in the docker compose file
+  - It does not make sense to launch all services in docker-compose, just enable the service you need and comment on the others in the docker-compose file

 ## Cloning a git Repository
 In order to clone your repository inside the docker container automatically, you will need to pass the env variables as shown below during container initialization, cloning repository will allow you to run test inside the container against either browsers or emulators using appium, note that relevant services should be triggered according to your need: